 Depression and anxiety

 Depression (feeling unhappy most or all of the time) and anxiety (a frequent nervous feeling) are mental health problems that a lot of gay people face.

-Gay people are not born more prone to mental illness.
-However, the instance of mental health problems in homosexual people is relatively high because of the difficulties they face as they grow up.
-Rejection, homophobia, low self-esteem, loneliness, parental and religious pressure etc. can be very draining and affect mental health over time.
+Gay people are not born more prone to mental illness, though.
+Tthe instance of mental health problems in homosexual people is relatively high because of the difficulties they face in the community.
+Rejection, homophobia, low self-esteem, loneliness, and parental and religious pressure can be very draining and affect mental health over time.
 Being gay in a 'straight world' can be tough.
 Gay people often report that they've had to grow up faster than their friends because they've had to deal with very adult problems at a young age, often without support or guidance.

 Keeping all your worries to yourself is bad for your mental health.
 Hiding your feelings and not expressing yourself creates stress, anxiety and anger.
-You're just one big pressure cooker and you need to release!
+A person can become a big pressure cooker that needs to release!
 Talking can be help you do that.
 Talking about your problems means that you're admitting them to yourself, which is just as important as sharing them with someone else.

 If you would prefer to speak to someone who doesn’t know you, or if you want more impartial and professional guidance, counselling might be for you.
-Your doctor can refer you for free NHS counselling (they may be a waiting list), or find one yourself with the Youth Access website, or try the Counselling Directory for private (paid for) counselling.
+Your doctor can refer you for free NHS counselling (there may be a waiting list), or find one yourself (see the mental health links here).
 See the NHS page here for more Information about counselling, the different types and how to access them.
 Anything you discuss with a counsellor is confidential, so you can open up about your sexuality and other worries without the people in your life finding out.
-Counsellors and therapists may also use special techniques, such as hypnotherapy and cognitive behavioural therapy, to help you adopt positive thinking habits and teach you techniques for coping when you're having a hard time.
+Counsellors and therapists may also use special techniques such as hypnotherapy and cognitive behavioural therapy to help you adopt positive thinking habits and teach you techniques for coping when you're having a hard time.

 Do something.
 Do anything.